ARMmbed/mbed-os/features/nfc/doc/nfc_design.md

 The `NFCController` class is the entrypoint into NFC for the user.

 When NCI integration is complete (phase 2), this class will have to be provided with a `NCIDriver` instance.
+For now, the one controller we support is the PN512 which implements the `NFCControllerDriver` class which is specific to the current MicroNFC release.

 It offers the following methods: